os-checker/MRE-clippy-doesnt-keep-checking-other-targets/README.md

-`cargo check` will check on lib and bin targets by default, but `cargo clippy` stops once an error is met.
+`cargo check` will check on lib and bin targets by default, and successfully, but `cargo clippy` stops once a clippy error is met.

 ```rust
 $ cargo check